The Spider Roll: How to Tempura Fry Soft Shell Crab

 Slicing the Spider Roll 2

-3. Repeat the previous step for the other side so that you have 6 pieces total.
-Be sure to wipe off your knife between each slice and after you’re done slicing the roll!
+3. Repeat the previous step for the other side so that you have six pieces total.
+Be sure to wipe off your knife between each slice and after slicing the roll!

 Wiping off your knife after slicing the Spider Roll